 Olives are like food for the gods!
-Sun-kissed then cured in a rainbow of inviting colors.
-Green, black, brown all temping to even the most sophisticated pallet.
-I love a good olive tapenade so delicious, so easy to make.
-I like to make my own tapenade to serve on an antipasti plate or for a little different treatment, fill phyllo cups with the tapenade, baking for a hot mouth-watering appetizer.
+Sun-kissed, then cured in a rainbow of inviting colors.
+Green, black, and brown, all tempting to even the most sophisticated pallet.
+I love a good olive tapenade; it is so delicious and easy to make.
+I like to make my own tapenade to serve on an antipasti plate or, for a little different treatment, fill phyllo cups with the tapenade, baking for a hot, mouth-watering appetizer.

 Keep a package of Anthenos phyllo cups in your freezer for easy, quick, delicious bit-size appetizers or mini desserts.
 Also, you can use store-bought tapenade and be ready in 10 minutes with a tasty appetizer.